 I will remember playing family ping pong and soccer games in the lower field, watching the boys build shelters in the bamboo forest, the shimmer of our swimming pool bordered by olive trees and gathering around a picnic table covered with bread, wine, meats, cheese and fruit.
 I will remember skipping down the steps (old railroad ties) to jump … Read More

-A WALK IN LISBON
+A WALK IN LISBON, PORTUGAL

 On a winter afternoon I took a walk in Lisbon.
 I started at the waterfront on Avenida Ribeira das Naus, where many of Portugal’s most famous ships were built back in the Age of Discovery.
 The sun was warm and everyone was outside soaking it up.
 I walked along the waterfront until I stumbled upon a bunch of people seated on deck chairs.
 I ordered a bica … Read More